 There are numerous reasons why individuals choose mediation over other methods to resolve conflict:

-- Reduced Costs: Mediation is significantly less expensive compared to court litigation.
+- Reduced Costs: Mediation is significantly less expensive compared to the employment tribunal and court litigation.

-- Time Efficient: Mediation settles most disputes within a few hours to a maximum of one day.
+- Time Efficient: Most mediations settle within three, four, eight to ten hours, in any case a maximum of one day.

-- Less Stressful: Mediation is a relaxed and friendly process.
-There are no judges, juries, and no need to provide proof of who is right or wrong.
+- Less Stressful: Mediation is a much more relaxed and user friendly process.
+There are no judges, courtrooms, cross examination and no need to provide proof of who is right or wrong.

-- Private and Confidential: All communication during the mediation session is private, and any documentation prepared is sealed.
+- Private and Confidential: All communication during the mediation session is private, and confidential.
+Nothing said or done at the mediation can be disclosed to any outside parties.

-- Creative Agreements: Mediation can result in agreements that a court would not provide.
+- Creative Agreements: Mediation can result in agreements that a court would not be able to provide.

 - Better Relationships: Mediation helps individuals understand one another, which in turn assists in mending or saving relationships.